 My city recently redesigned a nearby intersection for higher safety and efficiency.
 It looked good on paper, but in practice the bike lanes turned out to present some difficulties.
 I ran through it a few times to get a better understanding of it; this post presents video of the runs, some analysis and observations, and finally a suggestion for how to improve it.

 (Summary of conclusions: This is still a car-optimized intersection.
-The bike lanes are unpleasant, difficult to use, and have 2-3x the conflict points of the main lane; many or most cyclists would benefit from using the main traffic lane.
+The bike lanes are unpleasant, difficult to use, and have 2-3x the conflict points of the main lane; many cyclists would benefit from using the main traffic lane.
 Recommendation: Paint "super sharrows" in the loop.)

 Background on the redesign